Rossett war memorials

 To the left of the main war memorial is a white marble cross commemorating Terence Forester Hughes, a driver with the Royal Field Artillery in the First World War.
 His death in 1921, after the war memorial was created, is officially classed as a war death.
 The cross was erected by Rossett Ex-Servicemen’s Association.

-On the opposite side of the path is a fragment of a wooden battlefield cross in a case.
-The replica cross above it was installed in 1999, after the original cross had decayed.
+On the opposite side of the path was a fragment of a wooden battlefield cross in a case.
+The replica cross above it was installed in 1999, after the original cross had decayed, and the original was later moved inside the church.
 The stone plaque beneath records that the cross was placed here in 1931, having been brought from the La Bassée Béthune sector of the Western Front.
 Temporary wooden crosses marked countless graves near the front lines but were discarded when the bodies were later exhumed for burial in cemeteries.
 Some redundant crosses were taken home by early visitors to the Great War battlefields, in the 1920s and 1930s.